Leon J. Davis: Communist accusations

 In 1948, Davis appeared before a Congressional committee and denied membership in the Communist Party.
 However, he did testify that Communists and labor in general shared many social objectives with him.

-Personal and death
+Personal life and death

 Davis married Julia Gaberman, a social worker; they had two daughters.

 He loved art, music, and theater, read literature in three languages, gardened at his home in Flushing, Queens, New York.

 He died of heart failure on September 14, 1992, at the Long Island Jewish Medical Center in New Hyde Park, New York.

 Legacy

 Martin Luther King Jr. referred to Davis's organization as "my favorite union".

 A Manhattan city block on West 43rd Street between Eighth and Ninth Avenues, near the Local 1199 headquarters at 310 West 43rd Street, was named in his honor.

 Two books about the union, Upheaval in the Quiet Zone and Not for Bread Alone examine the deep, almost patriarchal connection between Davis and Local 1199.